 Below are plots of temperate and precipitaion for Maryland, the Northeast region, and the contiguous United States.
 The data was obtained from NECI's State Trend Charts and depict historical temperature averages for U.S. states since 1895.
 The data is derived from the current U.S. Climate Division Database.

 The data are plotted as points with the average value between 1895-1965 depicted as a black line.
-The shaded area around the regression (colored lines) is the confidence interval for the regression.
+The shaded area around the regressions (colored lines) is the confidence interval for the regression.
 There is a 95 percent probability that the true regression line for the population lies within the confidence interval for our estimate of the regression line calculated from the data.
 We can examine whether the regression range excludes 0.
 If it does, then we can rule out the likelihood that the slope is 0.
 Thus, we conclude that there is a significant linear relationship.
-There is a statistically significant increase in temperatures since 1966, but the same can not be said for precipitaiton totals.
+There is a statistically significant increase in temperatures since 1895, but the same can not be said for precipitaiton totals.